 Sports like cricket, basketball, tennis and many others have players that are predominantly right-handed.
 The presence of a left-handed opponent can throw their game off balance, and give your child an added advantage in it.

 A left-handed child’s development process is not free from challenges.
 There are more of those than for other kids since these children have to adjust to a world not fully suitable to them.

 - Doors are all hinged to suit right-handed people and so are their handles.
-This can result in your kid hitting their own feet with the door and hurting themselves repeatedly.
+This can result in your kid hitting his own feet with the door and hurting himself repeatedly.

 - Scissors might look like there are just two sections to hold it, but those, too, are made for right-handed people.
-Your left-handed child might require a scissor made specifically for them that can let them see what they are cutting.
+Your left-handed child might require a scissor made specifically for him to see what he is cutting and cut comfortably.

 - Most tables in the school have drawers and compartments on the right, making it a problem for left-handed students.